-After more than 80 years in service, the “Hoboken Horni” traffic light at the corner of Washington St. and 1st St. was finally replaced in April 2018.
+After more than 80 years in service, the “Hoboken Horni” traffic signal at the corner of Washington St. and 1st St. was finally replaced in April 2018.
 The signal collecting community was keenly interested in the fate of this classic and exceptionally long-lived piece of American road history.
 As soon as he knew of Hoboken’s plan to refurbish Washington Street, my good friend Chris McNally (a dedicated volunteer at the Baltimore Streetcar Museum) contacted the city in the hope of working out a plan to preserve the signal.
 He got the attention of some historic minded people in the city government and ultimately got the Hoboken Historical Museum on board with saving the light.

 Chris, Randy Trezak (a.k.a., 3liteguy), Mike Natale, and I installed the light in the museum on October 20, 2018.
 Our gratitude goes out to the kind people at the museum, especially Bob Foster, for graciously making this possible, and for understanding and even sharing in some of our giddy excitement over the project.
 We even got a nice little gift from them!